 The last true Cornish chough died in 1973, leaving the county devoid of its ‘national’ bird.
 Over the next few years, occasional choughs would be reported, blown in by storms from Brittany or Wales.
 One pair was observed by Richard Meyer in Rame, near Plymouth, from November 1986 until January 1987.
 The birds did not form a permanent attachment, and when they left, Cornwall was once again without choughs.

 History was made in 2002 when this pair nested and produced three young.
 These were the first choughs to be hatched in the wild in Cornwall in over 50 years, much to the delight of all.

 The Cornwall Chough Project

-In response to this event, three organisations, the RSPB, English Nature and the National Trust, formed the Cornwall Chough Project.
+In response to this event, three organisations, the RSPB, English Nature (Natural England), and the National Trust, formed the Cornwall Chough Project.
 A look-out and 24 hour surveillance of the nest site was organised to protect the choughs from any unwanted attention during the breeding season.

 Most of the watches were undertaken by local volunteers giving their time to support the choughs, including staff from Paradise Park where Operation Chough is based.
 Information was regularly exchanged between the Cornwall Chough Project and Operation Chough.